-The Women’s Preventive Services Initiative recommends prevention education and risk assessment for human immunodeficiency virus (HIV) infection in adolescents and women at least annually throughout the lifespan.
-All women should be tested for HIV at least once during their lifetime.
-Additional screening should be based on risk, and screening annually or more often may be appropriate for adolescents and women with an increased risk of HIV infection.
+The Women’s Preventive Services Initiative (WPSI) recommends all adolescent and adult women, ages 15 and older, receive a screening test for human immunodeficiency virus (HIV) at least once during their lifetime.
+Earlier or additional screening should be based on risk, and rescreening annually or more often may be appropriate beginning at age 13 for adolescent and adult women with an increased risk of HIV infection.

-Screening for HIV is recommended for all pregnant women upon initiation of prenatal care with retesting during pregnancy based on risk factors.
-Rapid HIV testing is recommended for pregnant women who present in active labor with an undocumented HIV status.
-Screening during pregnancy enables prevention of vertical transmission.
+A screening test for HIV is recommended for all pregnant women upon initiation of prenatal care with rescreening during pregnancy based on risk factors.
+Rapid HIV testing is recommended for pregnant women who present in labor with an undocumented HIV status.

 Approximately 20–26% of infected patients are not identified by risk-based screening.
-Early detection and treatment improves outcomes for patients and reduces transmission; therefore, based on clinical best practice, screening annually or more frequently may be reasonable.
+Early detection and treatment improve outcomes for patients and reduce transmission; therefore, based on clinical best practice, screening annually or more frequently may be reasonable.

 *These are the recommendations of the WPSI and not necessarily of any individual participating organization.